wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= 6.8-dev1 =
+= 6.8-dev2 =

+*Free* and Pro Versions:

+* Added a check for the WooCommerce ShareYourCart Extension, which must be disabled to avoid duplicate Open Graph meta tags.
+* Removed the NGFB_CONTACT_FIELDS constant.

 Pro Version:

-* Added a Contact Methods metabox on the Advanced settings page to enable/disable social contact fields.
+* Added a Contact Methods metabox on the Advanced settings page to customize/enable/disable social contact fields.
-* Removed the NGFB_CONTACT_FIELDS constant.

 = 6.7.4.2 =